ncphillips/truecoders.io/_courses/night-course.md

 - _subjects/architecture.md
 - _subjects/communication.md
 ---
-Learn software development with enterprise technology stacks in 8 weeks.
+Learn software development with enterprise technology stacks in the evenings.

-The schedule for this course is Monday through Friday from 8am until 2pm.
+The schedule for this course spans over the course of 12 months.